mie-lab/trackintel/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 [![asv](http://img.shields.io/badge/benchmarked%20by-asv-green.svg?style=flat)](https://mie-lab.github.io/trackintel/)

 *trackintel* is a library for the analysis of spatio-temporal tracking data with a focus on human mobility.
-The core of *trackintel* is the hierachical data model for movement data that is used in GIS, transport planning and related fields.
+The core of *trackintel* is the hierarchical data model for movement data that is used in GIS, transport planning and related fields.
 We provide functionalities for the full life-cycle of human mobility data analysis: import and export of tracking data of different types (e.g, trackpoints, check-ins, trajectories), preprocessing, data quality assessment, semantic enrichment, quantitative analysis and mining tasks, and visualization of data and results.
 Trackintel is based on [Pandas](https://pandas.pydata.org/) and [GeoPandas](https://geopandas.org/#).

 You can find the documentation on the [trackintel documentation page](https://trackintel.readthedocs.io/en/latest).